Three-Loop Gauge Beta Functions in Supersymmetric Theories with Exponential Higher Covariant Derivative Regularization: Introduction

 Whether the NSVZ relation is preserved in explicit multi-loop calculations depends crucially on the choice of regularization and subtraction scheme.
 Dimensional reduction ($\overline{\text{DR}}$), although widely used in phenomenology, does not preserve the NSVZ form beyond two loops without finite redefinitions of couplings~\cite{Jack1996_1,Jack1996_2}.
 By contrast, the higher covariant derivative (HCD) regularization introduced by Slavnov~\cite{Slavnov1971,Slavnov1972} has proven to be especially powerful.
 In this framework, higher-derivative operators suppress ultraviolet divergences, while residual one-loop divergences are canceled using Pauli--Villars (PV) superfields~\cite{Slavnov1977,Kataev2013}.
 This method preserves both gauge invariance and supersymmetry, and when RG functions are defined in terms of bare couplings, the NSVZ relation holds exactly~\cite{Stepanyantz2020}.

 Recent advances have pushed these results to the three-loop level for general $\mathcal{N}=1$ supersymmetric theories with semi-simple gauge groups, Yukawa couplings, and HCD regularization~\cite{Kazantsev2020,Haneychuk2022,Haneychuk2025}.
-These computations demonstrate explicit consistency with the NSVZ relation and introduce two regulator-dependent constants, $A$ and $B$, defined by

-where $R(x)$ and $F(x)$ are regulator functions for the gauge and matter sectors, respectively.
+These computations demonstrate explicit consistency with the NSVZ relation and introduce two regulator-dependent constants, $A$ and $B$, defined in Eq.~\eqref{eq:A_B_constants_multiline}.
+Here $R(x)$ and $F(x)$ denote the regulator functions in the gauge and matter sectors, respectively.
 These constants encode finite, scheme-dependent contributions to higher-loop RG functions.
 Their explicit evaluation is therefore indispensable for connecting formal multi-loop results with physical predictions.

 The focus of the present paper is to compute $A$ and $B$ explicitly for the family of exponential regulators

 which provide strong ultraviolet suppression and analytic control.
 We demonstrate that

 where $\gamma_E$ is the Euler--Mascheroni constant~\cite{WhittakerWatson}.
 Substituting these values into the three-loop results of~\cite{Kazantsev2020,Haneychuk2022,Haneychuk2025} yields fully explicit $\beta$-functions parameterized by $(n,m)$, enabling a detailed study of scheme dependence and the role of finite coupling redefinitions in mapping between the $\overline{\text{DR}}$ and NSVZ schemes~\cite{Siegel1979,Jack1996_1,Jack1996_2}.